CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Notice the emphasis on planning and testing and keep these in mind as you progress (the actual programming time can be small if adequate time has been spent on planning).
 Notably, the original time fractions are modified here with the final quarter of the time spent suggested as code review, revisions, and post-actions.
 Planning for the time expense of the added code review and related elements assists with keeping a learning mindset throughout the process (instead of feeling like the review is a "tack-on" or "optional / supplementary").
-A good motto to keep in mind throughout this process is [_Festina lente_](https://en.wikipedia.org/wiki/Festina_lente), or __"Make haste, slowly."__ (take care to move thoughtfully and as slow as necessary to do thing correctly the first time).
+A good motto to keep in mind throughout this process is [_Festina lente_](https://en.wikipedia.org/wiki/Festina_lente), or __"Make haste, slowly."__ (take care to move thoughtfully and as slowly as necessary to do things correctly the first time).

 1. 1/3 planning (~33%)
 2. 1/6 coding (~16%)